canonical/lxd/doc/reference/devices_nic.md

 - [`bridged`](nic-bridged): Uses an existing bridge on the host and creates a virtual device pair to connect the host bridge to the instance.
 - [`macvlan`](nic-macvlan): Sets up a new network device based on an existing one, but using a different MAC address.
 - [`sriov`](nic-sriov): Passes a virtual function of an SR-IOV-enabled physical network device into the instance.
+- [`physical`](nic-physical): Passes a physical device from the host through to the instance.
+  The targeted device will vanish from the host and appear in the instance.

 The following NICs can be added using only the `network` option: